 This project, with broad support from the British and Australian labour movements, brings these newspapers to life, publishing them online, in a travelling exhibition and in a related publication.

-Full web resource will go live on 16 July when the exhibition will be launched at this years' Tolpuddle Martyrs Festival.
+The exhibition will be launched at the 2017 Tolpuddle Martyrs Festival.